Advice

 What New Car Shoppers Can Expect

-Car pricing is complicated, and each automaker has responded to tariffs differently.
-As long as the tariffs remain in place, their responses are likely to shift constantly.
+In 2025, big swings in tariff policy complicated decisions for automakers and dealers.
+Each automaker has responded to tariffs differently.
+As long as the tariffs remain, those responses will likely shift constantly.

-Automakers can absorb some of the cost of tariffs for a while.
-They might even respond by raising one car’s price to help pay the tariff on another.
+Automakers have absorbed some of the cost of tariffs for a while.
+They might even respond by raising the price of one car to help pay for the tariff on another.

 Prices are all that cash buyers need to worry about.
 However, few car shoppers are cash buyers.
 Most Americans borrow money to buy a new car.